Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Bystanders: Victims (motivation: to put themselves in danger)*

 Mostly of Latinx and Afro-Caribbean descent.
 They might go out looking for the people really behind the animal killings, or be on the streets to patrol and defend their community.
-They could even regard the hunters as a threat---who are these people hanging around asking questions?
+They could even regard [[the hunters]] as a threat---who are these people hanging around asking questions?

-**Attacks:** **Ordinary weapons** 2-harm hand/close.
+**Attacks:** **Ordinary [[weapons]]** 2-[[harm]] hand/close.

 # Nightwalkers